Rotational Rectification Network: Enabling Pedestrian Detection for Mobile Vision: Global Polar Pooling (GP-Pooling)

-\textbf{Rotation Estimation Module.} In order to estimate the rotation parameter from images or image features efficiently, the property of converting rotational changes to translational shifts is very useful.
-We insert multiple GP-Pooling layers into the rotation estimation module in a multi-scale manner and concatenate their output feature responses with features from general spatial max pooling layer.
-The rotation estimation module ultimately outputs the estimation of rotation $\theta$ ranging from $-\pi$ to $\pi$ present in the input image by solving a regression problem.
-A typical architecture of our rotation estimation module embedded with GP-Pooling operator is shown in Figure \ref{fig:rotation_estimation}.
+\textbf{Rotation Estimation Module.} To estimate the rotation parameter from images or image features efficiently, the property of converting rotational changes to translational shifts is beneficial.
+We insert multiple GP-Pooling layers into the rotation estimation module in a multi-scale manner and concatenate their output feature responses with features from the spatial max pooling layer.
+The rotation estimation module ultimately outputs the estimation of rotation, $\theta$, ranging from $-\pi$ to $\pi$ present in the input image by solving a regression problem.
+A typical architecture of our rotation estimation module embedded with the GP-Pooling operators is shown in Figure \ref{fig:rotation_estimation}.